Optimal approximation using complex-valued neural networks: Notation, Wirtinger derivatives and special activation functions

 with complex numbers $b_{\pp} \in \CC$ only depending on $\pp, \m$ and $\elll$ and writing $\pp = (\pp', \pp'')$ for the concatenation of the multi-indices $\pp'$ and $\pp'' \in \NN_0^n$.
 In particular, the coefficients do not depend on $f$. \end{proposition} \begin{proof} The proof is by induction over $\m$ and $\elll$.
 We first assume $\m=0$ and show the claim for all $\elll \in \NN_0^n$ with $\vert \elll \vert \leq k$.
 In the case $\elll = 0$ there is nothing to show, so we assume the claim to be true for fixed $\elll \in \NN_0^n$ with $\vert \elll \vert < k$ and take $j \in \{1,...,n\}$ arbitrarily.
 Then we get

 as was to be shown.

-Since we have shown the case $\m = 0$ we may assume the claim to be true for fixed $\m, \elll \in \NN_0^s$ with $\vert \m + \elll\vert < k$.
+Since we have shown the case $\m = 0$ we may assume the claim to be true for fixed $\m, \elll \in \NN_0^n$ with $\vert \m + \elll\vert < k$.
 Then we deduce

-Hence the claim follows using the principle of induction. \end{proof} \Cref{wirtreal} is technical but crucial: In the course of the paper it will be useful to be able to approximate Wirtinger derivatives of certain functions.
+Hence the claim follows using the principle of mathematical induction. \end{proof} \Cref{wirtreal} is technical but crucial: In the course of the paper we will need to approximate Wirtinger derivatives of certain functions.
 In fact, however, we will approximate real derivatives and take advantage of the fact that Wirtinger derivatives are linear combinations of these.